Last updated November, 2020

 Searching for a cordless drill can be daunting, as there are literally hundreds of models.
 Wanting to find a DeWalt Cordless Drill Canada?
 Check out this comparison chart to learn the differences between all the cordless drill models offered by DeWalt.
 If you aren’t yet set on a DeWalt cordless drill, check out our review of the best cordless drill in Canada.

-This chart contains all of DeWalt Cordless drills from the 2020 DeWALT catalog (the catalog was labeled 2019, but it is the most recent catalog available even in mid-2020).
+This chart contains all of DeWalt Cordless drills from the 2023 DeWALT catalog.

 How to use the DeWalt Cordless Drill Comparison Chart